decomiteA/MiscellaneousCode/README.md

 # MiscellaneousCodes

-This repository contains miscellaneous code I developed for multiple purposes in motor control research
+This repository contains miscellaneous code I developed for multiple purposes in motor control research.
+This is intended for personal usage but feel free to use any function or piece of code for your own research.

 - Data processing